kubeflow/website/content/docs/gke/gcp-e2e.md

 The MNIST dataset contains a large number of images of hand-written digits in the range 0 to 9, as well as the labels identifying the digit in each image.

-After training, the model is able to classify incoming images into 10 categories (0 to 9) based on what it's learned about handwritten images.
+After training, the model can classify incoming images into 10 categories (0 to 9) based on what it's learned about handwritten images.
 In other words, you send an image to the model, and the model does its best to identify the digit shown in the image.